 · Trademark Law, ABA 101 Practice Series (2008), available on line

-Matthew D. Asbell is an Associate of Ladas & Parry LLP.
+Matthew D. Asbell is an Partner of Ladas & Parry LLP.
 Matthew primarily practices trademark and patent law, both domestically and internationally.
 With a diverse background in the entertainment industry, information technology, and medicine and proficiency in several languages, he is comfortable working with a wide range of clients.
 His certification as a Social Media Strategist further supports his ability to handle complex intellectual property matters arising in the Web 2.0 space.

 Matthew received his B.S. in Psychology from Carnegie Mellon University and attended the Medical College of Pennsylvania and Hahnemann University School of Medicine.
 He received his J.D. from the Benjamin N. Cardozo School of Law, where he was president of the Intellectual Property Law Society and Acquisitions Editor of the top-ranked Cardozo Arts and Entertainment Law Journal.
 As an active alumnus, he serves on the Cardozo Alumni Executive Committee, chairs the Alumni Intellectual Property Committee, and mentors numerous law students.